ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 There are two possible scenarios:

-- The instance does not exist yet.
+- The instance to be integrated does not exist yet.
-- The instance already exists and needs to be added to the vRack.
+- An existing instance needs to be added to the vRack.

-#### Case of a new instance
+#### In case of a new instance

 ##### **From the OVHcloud Control Panel**